Cornell's first national championship was carried home by superstar quarterback Charley Barrett

 Harvard (8-1) was a much better opponent than Nebraska victim Notre

-Dame (7-1), as Harvard defeated 3 top 25 caliber opponents, including 8-1 Virginia, a top 10 caliber team.
+Dame (7-1), as Harvard defeated 3 top 25 caliber opponents, including 8-1 Virginia, whom I have rated #14.
 Notre Dame did

 not beat a top 25 caliber opponent.
 And Cornell defeated Harvard 10-0